 Businesses that have a lot of international customers absolutely need as many payment processing options as they can get to facilitate their wider customer bases.

-Best Ecommerce Platform UK: FAQ ❓
+Best Ecommerce Platform UK: FAQs ❓

 Which Ecommerce Platform is Best for Small Business?

-In our eyes, Wix is the best ecommerce platform for small businesses.
+In our eyes, Wix is the best eCommerce platform for small businesses.
 That's because they're very affordable upfront, but they're also optimized for mobile shoppers and have a ton of tools and design aspects that make things easier for you and your customers.

 When you're trying to secure long-term customers to grow consistently, nothing is more important than making a good impression, and Wix can help you do just that.